frellwan/ML/MachineLearning/README.md

 Use a Random Forest claassification model for the activities of daily life dataset from the UC Irvine that has a series of acceleration readings for x, y, and z axis for 14 differnet actvities by quantizing the activity data and developoing features using k-means clustering.
 Use hyperparameter tuning to improve the model performance.

 ### Week 8
-Use severral data sets to demonstrate various regression models including linear regression, polynomial regression, and the effect ridge and lasso regularization methods.
+Use several data sets to demonstrate various regression models including linear regression, polynomial regression, and the effect ridge and lasso regularization methods.

 ### Week 9
+Compare lasso, ridge, and elastic net regularization for both linear and logistic regression models.
+Also investigate the effect of box-cox transformation on the effect on a non normal distributed dataset.

+### Week 10